mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

     * example: actor framework

 # actor model
-* In the actor model, a multithreaded application is divided into single-threaded com- ponents, called actors.
+* in the actor model, a multithreaded application is divided into single-threaded components, called actors
-  * If each actor is single-threaded, it doesn’t need to share data using locks or synchronization.
+    * since each actor is single-threaded, it doesn’t need to share data using locks
-  * Actors communicate with other actors by way of effects, as if such communication were the I/O of messages
+    * actors communicate with other actors by way of effects
+        * as if such communication were the I/O of messages
+        * messages are sent asynchronously (no need to wait for an answer — there isn’t one)
-  * actors rely on a mechanism for serializing the messages they receive
+    * actors process messages one at a time
-    * serialization means handling one message after the other
-  * Due to this mechanism, actors can process messages one at a time without having to bother about concurrent access to their internal resources
+        * no concurrent access to their internal resources
-* an actor system can be seen as a series of func- tional programs communicating with each other through effects
+* an actor system can be seen as a series of functional programs communicating with each other through effects
-  * Each actor can be
-    single-threaded, so there’s no concurrent access to resources inside.
-    * Concurrency is abstracted inside the framework.
-* Understanding asynchronous messaging
-    * As part of the message processing, actors can send messages to other actors
-    * Messages
-      are sent
-      asynchronously, which means an actor doesn’t need to wait for an answer—there isn’t one
-    * As soon as a message is sent, the sender can continue its job, which mostly consists of processing one at a time a queue of messages it receives
-* Handling parallelization
-    * actor model allows tasks to be parallelized by using a manager actor that’s respon- sible for breaking the task into subtasks and distributing them to a number of worker actors
+* actor model allows tasks to be parallelized by using a manager actor
-    * Each time a worker actor returns a result to the manager, it’s given a new sub- task
+    * breaks the task into subtasks
+    * distributes them to worker actors
-    * This model offers an advantage over other parallelization models in that no worker actor is ever idle until the list of subtasks is empty
+    * no worker actor is ever idle until the list of subtasks is empty
+        * if worker actor returns a result - it’s given a new subtask
-    * For some tasks, the results of the subtasks may need to be reordered when they’re received.
+* for some tasks, the results of the subtasks may need to be reordered
-        * In such a case, the manager actor will probably send the results to a specific actor responsible for this job
+    * the manager actor will probably send the results to a specific actor responsible for rearrangement
 * Handling actor state mutation
     * Actors
       can be stateless (immutable) or stateful, meaning they’re supposed to change